-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Zac Burgenbauch, a student assistant in the Urban Archives.
 Zac is a graduating senior majoring in Music with a focus in Composition.

 Chase Craig (1910-2001) was an illustrator, writer, editor, and producer of comic books and comic strips from the mid-1930s through the late 1970s.
 After graduating from the Chicago Academy of Fine Arts in 1934, Chase began working for the Christian Science Monitor, drawing the single panel comic “Little Chauncey” which featured the antics of a precocious baby.
 Soon after, Craig moved to Hollywood in pursuit of a career in animation.
 Although he worked under Tex Avery, the creator of Bugs Bunny and Daffy Duck, and as an assistant animator on Oswald Rabbit for Walter Lantz, Craig decided to give up a career in animation in favor of comic strips and comic books.
 Soon after, he developed and sold the comic strip “Odd Bodkins,” and joined Western Publishing’s comic book division where he remained until 1975.